Why Invest in UK Property in 2022?

 Source: JLL

-This data alone is a clear indication of why buyers are looking to invest in the UK – regional cores are seeing high levels of growth, led by the West Midlands.
-As an affordable region, it further highlights the potential of the location as an entry point for property investment.
+This data alone is a clear indication of why buyers are looking to invest in the UK – regional cores are seeing high levels of growth, led by the Midlands and the East, as well as London.
+The Midlands is specifically attractive to investors as it is a more affordable region, thereby highlighting the potential of the location as an entry point for property investment.

 While the South continues to be one of the most expensive regions in the country, it’s expected that London and the South East will rebound over the next four years after a challenging performance since 2016.